BillClinton/Appunto-Auth/README.md

 # Appunto-Auth

-An authentication spark for CodeIgniter with a Sencha Ext JS interface and a simple ACL.
+An authentication library for CodeIgniter with a Sencha Ext JS interface and a simple ACL.

-public release coming soon!!!
+public release November 10th, 2014

 ## Features
  - Administrative interface using ExtJS